Husbandry Manual for Asian Lorisines

 San Diego Zoo like to sleep flat on their backs on a shelf (o);

-in N. pygmaeus, lying on the back while sleeping has not been observed
+N. pygmaeus, lying on the back while sleeping has not been

 (Fitch-Snyder).